pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 [/main/fpga/RTL/FM0_encoder.vhd](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/RTL/FM0_encoder.vhd)

-The encoder is the main component of the sender, being responsible for encoding the packages received from the FIFO with FM0 band, as specified in the EPC-GEN2, as well as sending the encoded data to the TAG. for this purpose, a refined control of the time intervals is necessary to obey the tari, also defined in the protocol as being between 6.25μs and 25μs.
+The encoder is the main component of the sender, being responsible for encoding the packages received from the FIFO with FM0 band, as specified in the EPC-GEN2, as well as sending the encoded data to the tag. for this purpose, a refined control of the time intervals is necessary to obey the tari, also defined in the protocol as being between 6.25μs and 25μs.

-This component has two state machines that work simultaneously, one responsible for communicating with the FIFO and sending it to the TAG, while the other encodes the received data.
+This component has two state machines that work simultaneously, one responsible for communicating with the FIFO and sending it to the tag, while the other encodes the received data.
 The diagram below demonstrates the first state machine:

 - <guide>Wait</guide> is the encoder's default, the state it remains in while it doesn't receive any new packages to encode;
 - <guide>Start Send</guide> is the most complex state, where another state machine is present inside it, which is responsible for encoding the packages.
-Furthermore, it also expects to receive the correct tari to send data to the TAG;
+Furthermore, it also expects to receive the correct tari to send data to the tag;
 - <guide>Wait Send</guide> is a temporary state for when the data has not been fully encoded, and therefore needs to wait until the other state machine finishes the encoding.;
 - <guide>Request Data</guide> happens after the data has been sent, and signals the FIFO to send more data.
 This state is very short, as its only duty is to send a flag to the FIFO, and immediately change to the <guide>Wait Request</guide> state;
 - <guide>Wait Request</guide> can happen in two situations.
 First, if the Encoder is waiting for the next package from the FIFO, going back to the <guide>Start Send</guide> state once it is received.
 Second, it can happen once the FIFO sends the <guide>FIFO_empty</guide> signal to the Encoder, in which case the void package is removed, waiting for the next command;
-- <guide>Wait 1.6 tari</guide> is the formal completion of the command sent to the TAG, where a <guide>dummy 1</guide> bit is sent, which will remain active for 1.6 tari and then stop the communication;
+- <guide>Wait 1.6 tari</guide> is the formal completion of the command sent to the tag, where a <guide>dummy 1</guide> bit is sent, which will remain active for 1.6 tari and then stop the communication;

 ![Encoder diagram](./hardware/encoder.png)
 *Encoder state-machine visual diagram*